your-host/toolbox-wiki/DANE-for-SMTP-how-to.md

 * Check if DANE TLSA records (_25._tcp.mail.example.nl) are properly DNSSEC signed.
 A regularly occuring mistake is the presence of "proof of non-existence" (NSEC3) for the ancestor domain (_tcp.mail.example.nl).
 If this happens then resolvers that use qname minimization (like the resolver used by [Internet.nl](https://internet.nl)) think that _25._tcp.mail.example.nl does not exists since _tcp.mail.example.nl does not exists.
 Therefore the resolver can't get the TLSA record which makes DANE fail.
   * Check your DNSSEC implementation on [DNSViz](https://dnsviz.net/).
 Enter "_25._tcp.mail.example.nl".
   * You can also manually check for this error. `dig _25._tcp.mail.example.nl tlsa +dnssec` results in a NOERROR response, while `dig _tcp.mail.example.nl tlsa +dnssec` results in a NXDOMAIN response.

-# Inbound e-mail traffic (publishing DANE DNS records)
-This part of the how-to describes the steps that should be taken with regard to your inbound e-mail traffic, which primairily involves publishing DANE DNS records.
-This enables other parties to use DANE for validating the certificates offered by your e-mail servers.

-## Generating DANE records
-**Primary mail server (mail1.example.nl)**

-Generate the DANE SHA-256 hash with the following command:

-`openssl x509 -in /path/to/primary-mailserver.crt -noout -pubkey | openssl pkey -pubin -outform DER | openssl sha256`

-This command results in the following output:

-> (stdin)= 29c8601cb562d00aa7190003b5c17e61a93dcbed3f61fd2f86bd35fbb461d084

-**Secondary mail server (mail2.example.nl)**

-For the secondary mail server we generate the DANE SHA-256 hash using the command:

-`openssl x509 -in /path/to/secondary-mailserver.crt -noout -pubkey | openssl pkey -pubin -outform DER | openssl sha256`

-This command results in the following output:
-> (stdin)= 22c635348256dc53a2ba6efe56abfbe2f0ae70be2238a53472fef5064d9cf437

-## Publishing DANE records
-Now that we have the SHA-256 hashes, we can construct the DNS records.
-We make the following configuration choices:
-* Usage field is "**3**"; we generated a DANE hash of the leaf certificate itself (DANE-EE: Domain Issued Certificate).
-* Selector field is "**1**"; we used the certificates' public key to generate DANE hash/signature.
-* Matching-type field is "**1**"; we use SHA-256.

-With this information we can create the DNS record for DANE:

-> _25._tcp.mail.example.nl.
-IN TLSA 3 1 1 29c8601cb562d00aa7190003b5c17e61a93dcbed3f61fd2f86bd35fbb461d084
-> _25._tcp.mail2.example.nl.
-IN TLSA 3 1 1 22c635348256dc53a2ba6efe56abfbe2f0ae70be2238a53472fef5064d9cf437

 ## DANE roll-over records
 1. issue the new certificate (do not install)